Dalgona/advweb-planner/dev-note/api-reference/label.md

 | title | string                     | Title of a new label | no        |
 | color | string `/#[0-9A-Fa-f]{6}/` | Label color          | no        |

-If the value of `color` does not match the regex, the default value will be inserted instead.
+If the value of `color` does not match the regex, label color will remain unchanged.

 ### Response